Chappelle's Show

-Chappelle's Show is an American sketch comedy television series created by comedians Dave Chappelle and Neal Brennan, with Chappelle hosting the show and starring in the majority of its sketches.
+Chappelle's Show is an American sketch comedy television series created by comedians Dave Chappelle and Neal Brennan.
+Chappelle hosted the show and starred in the majority of its sketches.
 Chappelle, Brennan, and Michele Armour were the show's executive producers.
 The series premiered on January 22, 2003, on the American cable television network Comedy Central.
 The show ran for two complete seasons.
 An abbreviated third season of three episodes aired in 2006, compiled of previously unreleased sketches.

 After numerous delays, production of the third season of Chappelle's Show was abruptly ended when Chappelle left the series.
 Critically acclaimed throughout its run, the series often satirized and examined—through dark and racial humor—race, social stereotypes, masculinity, celebrity culture, and comedy itself.
 TV Guide included it on their list of "TV's Top 100 Shows" and it was placed 26th on Entertainment Weeklys "New TV Classics" ranking.

 Format

 The show opened with Chappelle being introduced over the instrumental from the song "Hip-Hop", from the album Let's Get Free by Dead Prez.
 Chappelle would perform a short stand up in front of a live audience.
 The focus would then shift to a prerecorded sketch.
 The show was notorious for its handling of the topic of sexuality and Chappelle's casual usage of racial epithets.
 Chappelle performed sketches that premiered intricate cultural topics, such as prostitution, the entertainment industry, gun violence, numerous drug references (particularly marijuana, alcohol, PCP, crystal meth and crack cocaine) and music.
 The show often closed with a musical performance by a hip hop or soul artist.